 Postgraduate research students & fellows

 Dr Deans supervises students in a broad range of areas with a general focus on resilience mechanisms.
-The Building Resilience project welcomes queries from potential higher degree research students.
+She welcomes queries from potential higher degree research students.

 2017: Deans, C.L., & Sharples, J. ($33,000).
 Western Bulldogs Community Foundation project.
 Development of a strategic research plan for the Foundation.